barcellos-pedro/dev-mastery/README.md

 # dev-mastery
-List of projects and technologies used throughout my learning. 🌱
+> List of my favorite projects and technologies used throughout my learning. 🌱

 ### Projects 📽️